Esin Durmus

 Faisal Ladhak, Esin Durmus, He He, Claire Cardie, Kathleen McKeown

-In Proceedings of ACL, 2022.
+ACL, 2022.

 Spurious Correlations in Reference-Free Evaluation of Text Generation